 According to a report by IFP, GOP lawmakers had criticized the Chicago-based company when the deal was still being worked out in June.
 Reps.
 Peter Roskam, R-Ill., and Jeb Hensarling, R-Texas, fired off a letter to Boeing CEO Dennis Muilenburg at the time warning the deal could weaponise the Islamic Republic.

-In their letter, they claimed that the Islamic Revolutionary Guards Corps (IRGC) “systematically uses commercial aircraft to transport troops, weapons, military-related parts, rockets and missiles to hostile actors around the world.”
+In their letter, they claimed that the Islamic Revolution Guards Corps (IRGC) “systematically uses commercial aircraft to transport troops, weapons, military-related parts, rockets and missiles to hostile actors around the world.”

 They also claimed that such customers “have American blood on their hands.”